Hematopoietic stem cell transplantation: Graft Failure

+Higher risk of graft failure is associated with HLA-mismatched donor cells.
+Mismatched unrelated donors, haploidentical donors, and umbilical cord blood grafts have historically been associated with higher rates of graft failure than HLA-matched sibling donors, owing to greater immunological disparity and, in the case of umbilical cord blood, the lower number of transplanted stem cells, which can delay or impair engraftment.

 Prognosis

 Prognosis in HSCT varies widely dependent upon disease type, stage, stem-cell source, HLA-matched status (for allogeneic HSCT), and conditioning regimen.
 A transplant offers a chance for cure or long-term remission if the inherent complications of graft versus host disease, immunosuppressive treatments and the spectrum of opportunistic infections can be survived.
 In recent years, survival rates have been gradually improving across almost all populations and subpopulations receiving transplants.

 Mortality for allogeneic stem cell transplantation can be estimated using the prediction model created by Sorror et al., using the Hematopoietic Cell Transplantation-Specific Comorbidity Index (HCT-CI).
 The HCT-CI was derived and validated by investigators at the Fred Hutchinson Cancer Research Center in the U.S. The HCT-CI modifies and adds to a well-validated comorbidity index, the Charlson Comorbidity Index (CCI) (Charlson, et al.) The CCI was previously applied to patients undergoing allogeneic HCT, but appears to provide less survival prediction and discrimination than the HCT-CI scoring system.

 Patients who were successfully treated with HSCT and total body irradiation in childhood were found to have increased fat mass percentage, leading to significantly decreased exercise capacity in adulthood.
 This suggests patients who underwent successful treatment with HSCT have an increased predisposition to cardiovascular disease later in life.